zooniverse/panoptes/README.md

 The Rails application running in the VM will be available at `http://localhost:3000`.

 You can specify either MRI-Ruby or JRuby for the vagrant box by setting $VAGRANT_RUBY to 'mri' or 'jruby' in your shell then running `vagrant provision` (or `vagrant up` if you haven't created the VM yet).
-By default it will install MRI-Ruby.
+By default it will install JRuby.

 ### License